 Your sales page can act as the tipping point for customers considering buying your online course.
-A well-executed sales page will convert significantly better than one that was thrown together during a rush job.
+A well-executed sales page converts significantly better than one thrown together during a rush job.

 Taking the time to give your sales page the TLC it deserves can make the difference between students deciding to purchase or clicking away and forgetting about your course altogether.
 You might think, “Well, I got them to my sales page.
 The rest is out of my hands.”